azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-In this way, when we run `$ node pug-example.js 'email body'`, we get the output shown in Figure 4-2.
+In this way, when we run `$ node pug-example.js 'email body'`, we get the HTML output printed in the terminal as shown in Figure 4-2.

 ![alt](media/image2.png)

 ***Figure 4-2.** The result of `pug-example` output*

-The "prettified" HTML output is as follows:
+The "prettified" HTML output with proper spaces and indentation which I took from the terminal looks as follows:

 ```js
 <div class="header">